WATonomous/infrastructure-support/.github/ISSUE_TEMPLATE/general-issue.md

 Your issue may already be reported!
 Please search the list of issues before creating one.

-If the issue is generic (e.g. How do I use SSH port forwarding?), please
+If the issue is generic (e.g. How do I use SSH port forwarding?), please first try to find solutions online.
+This helps us reduce noise and focus on new development!

 ## Expected Behavior
 <!--- If you're describing a bug, tell us what should happen -->